turingschool/curriculum/source/paths/elevate/salesforce_java_and_heroku.markdown

 ## For Future Reference

-* The best resource for detailed Heroku knowledge is the [DevCenter](https://devcenter.heroku.com/).
+* The best resource for detailed Heroku knowledge is the [Dev Center](https://Dev Center.heroku.com/).
 * These tutorials are accessible [here](http://jumpstartlab.com/elevate).